zackbloom/youtube-dl-progress-improved/README.md

   console.error("Error downloading", err)
 })

-// You can cancel a download:
+// You can also cancel a download: promise.cancel()
-promise.cancel()

 // A cancelled download will reject, but `promise.cancelled` will be true